 Crown Park Rehabilitation and Nursing Center is a large facility in Cortland, New York.
-This is a decent nursing home with a B- overall grade.
+This isn't a bad nursing home with a C overall grade.
 This grade is right in line with the city grade in Cortland.
 This facility has a few things going for it.
 One of the major highlights of this nursing home's report card is its exemplary inspection reports, which we will address in the next paragraph.

 Crown Park Rehabilitation and Nursing Center